Old Boyfriends: Plot

 Dianne Cruise is a clinical psychologist who is suffering with an identity crisis and struggling with her marriage.
 In an attempt to learn about herself, Dianne goes on a road trip to reconnect with three of her old boyfriends.

 Her first stop is in Colorado, where she appears on the set of a documentary movie that her college boyfriend, Jeff Turin is making.
 It's a campaign ad for a state politician.
 The star of the ad is Sam the Fisherman, who criticizes the political opponent for policies that lead to the pollution of streams.
 On the set Sam the Fisherman flirts with Cruise.
 After the ad has finished shooting, Cruise joins the cast and crew at a bar, where Sam attempts again to seduce Cruise, unsuccessfully.
 Turin and Cruise start talking, and they agree to meet again the next night in the parking lot.

 They meet again the next night and return to Cruise's hotel, where they have sex.
 They both tell each other they are married, but Cruise later tells Turin that her husband has committed suicide.
 Turin then tells Cruise that his wife has left him and is living with an artist in Canada.
 After a brief affair, Cruise leaves without saying goodbye to Turin.

-The second destination is Minneapolis, where she finds her high school boyfriend, Eric Katz, who started a formal-wear business and is in a band plays high school dances and sad hotel lounges.
+The second destination is Minneapolis, where she finds her high school boyfriend, Eric Katz, who started a formal-wear business and is in a band that plays high school dances and sad hotel lounges.
 She meets him by calling his business and requesting that a formal dress be dropped off for a conference she's attending.
 When Katz appears at her hotel room, he realizes that Cruise is his ex-girlfriend, and he invites her to see two of his shows.
 He attempts to seduce her but she initially refuses.
 After the second show, in a high school gymnasium, Cruise agrees to sleep with Katz.
 They drive in her muscle car to a scenic look-out.
 Cruise asks Katz to pretend to bully her into having sex, re-enacting an episode from their high school relationship in which he did cajole her into having sex and then subsequently bragged about it to his friends and humiliated her.
 While leading Katz to believe that they are about to have sex, Cruise gets Katz out of her car, and then drives away, leaving him at the look-out with no pants and avenging the earlier treatment Katz subjected her to.